MicrosoftDocs/memdocs/sccm/mdm/deploy-use/ios-hybrid-enrollment-using-apple-configurator.md

 ---
 # iOS hybrid enrollment using Apple Configurator with Configuration Manager*Applies to: System Center Configuration Manager (Current Branch)*
 Companies that buy iOS devices to be used by employees can manage them using Microsoft Intune.
 You can pre-enroll iOS devices by USB-connecting them to a Mac PC running Apple Configurator.
-Before enrolling, you must prepare an Intune corporate-enrolled device profile in the Intune admin console and export it to the Mac PC.
+Before enrolling, you must prepare an corporate-owned device enrollment profile in the Configuration Manager console and export it to the Mac PC.
 The enrollment process will factory reset the device and go through the Setup Assistant process to configure the device.
 The following procedure is recommended for dedicated iOS devices that will have a single user who uses the device to access company email and company resources such as apps and date.

 ##  <a name="BKMK_SAE"></a> Apple Configurator enrollment via Setup Assistant
  Using Apple Configurator, you can factory reset iOS devices and prepares them for setup by the device’s new user.
 This method requires you to USB-connect the iOS device to a Mac computer to setup corporate enrollment and assumes you are using Apple Configurator 2.0.